Indications and Usage

 - Eosinophilic pneumonia has been reported with CUBICIN use.
-Promptly evaluate patients who develop fever, dyspnea with hypoxic respiratory insufficiency, and diffuse pulmonary infiltrates and discontinue CUBICIN or CUBICIN RF immediately.
+Promptly evaluate patients who develop fever, dyspnea with hypoxic respiratory insufficiency, and diffuse pulmonary infiltrates or organizing pneumonia and discontinue CUBICIN or CUBICIN RF immediately.
 Treatment with systemic steroids is recommended.
 Recurrence of eosinophilic pneumonia upon re-exposure has been reported.

 - Peripheral neuropathy has been reported with CUBICIN use.
-Monitor for signs and symptoms of peripheral neuropathy.
+Monitor for signs and symptoms of peripheral neuropathy and consider discontinuation.

 - Potential nervous and/or muscular system effects in patients younger than 12 months: Avoid use of CUBICIN and CUBICIN RF in patients younger than 12 months due to the risk of potential effects on muscular, neuromuscular, and/or nervous systems (either peripheral and/or central) observed in neonatal dogs.